 In addition to helping you avoid a nasty toothache and saving you time, preventative dental care can also save you money.
 At Dragonfly Dental of Port Charlotte, we can treat your tooth decay or infected tooth, regardless of how minor or severe the problem is.
 We prefer, however, to identify the problem quickly and before it has the chance to spread and cause you a great deal of discomfort.
 It is also important to note that if you have a small cavity, all that you will likely need is for the decayed portion to be removed.
 A filling can then restore the missing tooth structure.
 While the cost of every procedure depends on the extent of the work being done, a good rule of thumb is that a filling will cost around a third of what a crown will cost.
 If you are looking to save money, catching a cavity early, when all that's needed is a filling, will provide a significant savings.
 Unfortunately, those that do not receive regular dental care often wait until the discomfort is so severe that they can't stand it any longer.
 By this point, the decay or infection is likely to be so severe that a crown will be necessary.
 Given the higher cost, you could have three fillings for the price of one crown.
 Therefore, preventative dental care makes financial sense.

-Check out what others are saying about our dental services on Yelp: Preventative Dental Care Port Charlotte
+Check out what others are saying about our dental services on Google: Preventative Dental Care Port Charlotte

 Deep Cleaning Can Prevent Tooth Loss